xyproto/wavecarve/README.md

 ### Process

-With some string, glue, some experience with the Go programming language and some output from GPT4, I created the `wavecarve` package for Go.
+With some string, glue, experience with Go and some output from GPT4, I created the `wavecarve` package for Go.
 This package provides these functions:

 * A function for reading a `.wav` file: `ReadWavFile(filePath string) ([]int16, WAVHeader, error)`
 * A function for creating and writing to a `.wav` file: `WriteWavFile(filePath string, int16s []int16, header WAVHeader)`